 We compete with the single-family MI programs of the FHA, which is part of the U.S. Department of Housing and Urban Development (HUD).
 During the financial crisis, the FHA captured an increasing share of the high-LTV MI market as incumbent private MIs came under significant financial stress.
-Previous FHA rate actions and product introductions continue to impact its market share, and by extension, the private MI market.
-In recent years, the FHA has not reduced its mortgage insurance rates; however, we believe the current Presidential administration is more likely to support an FHA rate reduction than the prior administration.
+Previous FHA rate actions and product introductions continue to impact its market share and, by extension, the private MI market.
+On February 22, 2023, FHA announced a rate reduction to the annual mortgage insurance premiums charged to homebuyers who obtain an FHA-insured mortgage.

 The FHA's role in the mortgage insurance industry is significantly dependent upon regulatory developments.
 Since 2012, there have been several legislative proposals intended to reform the FHA; however, no legislation has been enacted to date.
-The prospect for future unilateral FHA action on premium rates, which may be more likely under the current administration, or the passage of FHA reform legislation in either the House or Senate, and how differences in proposed reforms between the House and Senate might be resolved in any final legislation, remain uncertain.
+The passage of FHA reform legislation in either the House or Senate, and how differences in proposed reforms between the House and Senate might be resolved in any final legislation, remain uncertain.